Arts Management and Heritage Studies MA

 Learning and teaching

-You will be taught by leading researchers and experienced practitioners in their fields, and you will benefit from a range of teaching and learning methods including lectures and seminars, group learning sessions, as well as gaining insights into specific collections in museum, archive and library sessions.
+Learning from leading researchers and experienced practitioners, you’ll benefit from a range of teaching and learning methods.
+This will include lectures, seminars and group learning, and you’ll also gain insights into specific collections through museum, archive and library sessions.

-You'll learn from practical experience on projects alongside fellow students and sectoral professionals and a variety of external speakers will give you an insight into contemporary practice in the sector.
-You'll also utilise digital technologies and resources relevant to the museum and gallery sector.
+You'll learn from practical experience on projects alongside fellow students and professionals.
+A wide variety of external speakers will give you an insight into contemporary practice in the field.
+You'll also learn to use digital technologies and resources relevant to the museum and gallery sector.

 Independent study is an important element of the degree, allowing you to develop your research and critical skills.
 The University Library offers free classes and resources on topics such as academic integrity and plagiarism, public speaking, searching for information and structuring essays.